 |Details:||High bush variety, Large sweet berries, vigorous large plants|

 Duke Blueberry Bushes for Sale Online

-Duke is the leading early-ripening Northern Highbush variety.
-It is known for its high yields of uniformly sized, blueberries that are sweet and delicious.
+Duke Blueberry Bushes are the leading early-ripening Northern Highbush variety.
+It is known for its high yields of uniformly-sized blueberries that are sweet and delicious.

-Although often planted solely for the fruit crop, this versatile shrub also has excellent ornamental value (white spring flowers, dark green summer foliage, red fall color and reddish winter stems).
+Although often planted solely for the fruit crop, this versatile flowering shrub also has excellent ornamental value (white spring flowers, dark green summer foliage, red fall color and reddish winter stems).
 Very effective when planted in shrub borders or as part of less formal shrub plantings.
 Particularly effective in conjunction with rhododendrons and azaleas which share similar acidic soil requirements.
-Also makes an excellent hedge with the added benefits of summer fruit which can be harvested or left for the birds.
+Duke Blueberry Shrubs also make an excellent hedge with the added benefits of summer fruit, which can be harvested or left for the birds.